June Holiday Revision Guide!

 Review your progress and make adjustments.
 Re-calibrate your daily goals or change the environment around you.

-If you are constantly on your bed when you should be studying, try studying in the living room.
+If you are constantly on your bed when you should be studying, try studying in the living room instead.
 Using your phone too much?
 Ask your mum to hold on to it during the 2 hour study time slot.
 Find that you are not being productive?
 Review how you revise and evaluate whether you are spending your time revising effectively.
 (Check out our podcast episode on 'Study tips from a net 2 pointer at O Levels')

 Make the necessary adjustments and keep doing so at regular intervals.